youest/ai-hedge-fund/README.md

 ### 🖥️ Web Application

-The new way to run the AI Hedge Fund is through our web application that provides a user-friendly interface. **This is recommended for most users, especially those who prefer visual interfaces over command line tools.
+The new way to run the AI Hedge Fund is through our web application that provides a user-friendly interface.
+This is recommended for users who prefer visual interfaces over command line tools.

-Please see detailed instructions on how to run the web application [here](https://github.com/virattt/ai-hedge-fund/tree/main/app).
+Please see detailed instructions on how to install and run the web application [here](https://github.com/virattt/ai-hedge-fund/tree/main/app).

 <img width="1721" alt="Screenshot 2025-06-28 at 6 41 03 PM" src="https://github.com/user-attachments/assets/b95ab696-c9f4-416c-9ad1-51feb1f5374b" />